-Once you’ve signed up for your medical program through MyU, you are also enrolled in the prescription drug benefit program.
-You’ll receive a separate ID card for your prescription benefit from Prime Therapeutics that you can also use for Fairview Specialty Pharmacy.
+Once you sign up for your medical plan, you are also enrolled in the prescription drug benefit program.
+You’ll receive a separate ID card from Prime Therapeutics that you can also use for Fairview Specialty Pharmacy.
 Present the card at your local pharmacy when you have your prescription filled.

 Questions About Your Pharmacy Benefits?

 Call Prime Therapeutics at 1-800-727-6181 or visit the Prime Therapeutics website.

 For specialty medications, call Fairview Specialty Pharmacy at 612-672-5289 or 1-877-509-5115 or visit the Fairview Specialty Pharmacy website.

 The list of drugs in the formulary through Prime Therapeutics provides you with safe, effective, high-quality, cost-effective medications to ensure the best medical results.
 The UPlan and the pharmacy managers have a strong emphasis on the use of generic medications to help control the cost of prescription drugs.

 Prime Therapeutics covers a 30-day supply of prescription medications (including insulin) through network pharmacies at the following level